 4. Be careful with the salt because of the salty ingredients.

 While containing small but valuable amounts of conventional antioxidant nutrients like vitamin C, vitamin E, and High in vitamin B9, garbanzo also contain more concentrated supplies of antioxidant phytonutrients.
-The mineral manganese—a key antioxidant in the energy-producing mitochondria found inside most cells—is also provided in excellent amounts by garbanzas compuestas.
+The mineral manganese is key antioxidant in the energy-producing mitochondria found inside most cells is also provided in excellent amounts by garbanzas compuestas.